THE GREAT HOUSES OF NAISSUS

 In the year 314 AR, the scandal turned to horror.
 Lady Adrianna was found dead in her chambers, her throat cut, her body burned in the forges beneath Lublin.
 Within weeks, Duke Kazimierz publicly declared his love for Ewa and wed her in defiance of the Church.
 Their marriage produced three children, and for two years the house of Lipski lived in open defiance of law and faith alike.

-In 318 AR, the High Council of Naissus convened to judge the sin that had blackened the realm.
+In 318 AR, the Ducal Diet of Naissus convened to judge the sin that had blackened the realm.
 The Archbishop of Naissus annulled the marriage, declared the children of the union bastards, and decreed that all future unions between siblings be forbidden under pain of death.

 Kazimierz lived out his remaining years in silence, ruling from Lublin but stripped of his dignity.
 He remarried under Church sanction, though no songs recall the name of his third wife.
 His children by Ewa were declared bastards.